 - A Day in the Limelight: We learn more about her when she hangs out with Enid in "Back in Red Action".

-- Delinquent Hair: She has a pink delinquent hair.
+- Delinquent Hair: She has rosy-red delinquent hair.

 - Hover Tank: She has her own hover tank that comes with a rail cannon.
 She can summon it by shouting, "Red Action hover tank, go!" while striking Sentai poses (which she seems embarrassed about).

-- I Choose to Stay: After the Hue Troop forgives her and invite her back to the team in the future, she chooses to stay in the present after being accustomed to it.
+- I Choose to Stay: After the Hue Troop forgives her and invites her back to the team in the future, she chooses to stay in the present after being accustomed to it.

 - Again in "Red Action to the Future", where her future self ultimately convinces her to enjoy her time in the past before she has to return to the future.

 - I Just Want to Be Special: The reason why she admires Enid and doesn't like being apart of the Hue Troop anymore is because Enid has her own moves, style, and doesn't follow anyone, which is something she felt she lacked when she was a Trooper.

 - Impossible Theft: In "Back in Red Action", when she leaves her pack of gum behind at the bodega, Enid takes her gum to return it to her.
 Once Enid exits the store with the gum in her hand, Red is waiting by the entrance and is already chewing on the gum and blows a bubble to surprise Enid.
 When Enid looks at her hand that's holding the gum and sees that it's gone, she asked Red how she took it, but Red responds with a chuckle.

 - Mysterious Past: For whatever reason, she traveled back in time to the Plaza, and nobody knows why.

 - Her past is revealed in "Back in Red Action", she broke her team's magic artifact in the future and traveled back in time to run away from them.